Winter wellbeing checklists

 Many people in our communities are 'at increased risk' due to cold weather and infections such as flu and other respiratory viruses circulating.

-If you feel unwell with cold or flu symptoms, please avoid mixing with other people and stay at home if you can.
-Using this checklist can help ensure that people 'at risk' of illness due to cold weather can access key support.
+If you feel unwell with cold/flu symptoms, please avoid mixing with other people and stay at home if you can.
+Frontline staff can use this checklist to ensure that people ‘at risk’ of illness due to cold weather can access key support.

 In winter, viruses spread more easily as we spend more time indoors.
 Getting these vaccines ahead of winter is one of the most important things you can do to keep yourself and others around you safe and get ‘winter strong’.